ljholiday/GitHub/Plan.md

 MM.Make the buttons match.

-Shower.

 MM.
 Fix the timers.
 Use the system timer dialog on both.
 Like android is using now.

 MM.
 Make Pause/Play pause the timer, too.

-MM.
-The timer stopped working in android.

 Add a little x on the right end of the set timer window to clear the current setting.

 Redesign the MM logo.
 Give it a lot more breathing room.

 Link iOS Motorhead Meditation project to github.